<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 How can you use this information?

 I could apply my impulse of 287 Ns by applying an average force of just over 1,148 N over a quarter of a second (250 milliseconds [ms]).
 However, if I’m feeling a little ropey I might only be able to apply an average force of just over 574 N over half a second (500 ms).
-Conversely, if I’ve had my three Shredded Wheat I might be able to apply an average force of 1,435 N over one fifth of a second (200 ms).
+Conversely, if I had my three Shredded Wheat I might be able to apply an average force of 1,435 N over one-fifth of a second (200 ms).

-By now you might asking ‘so, what’s your point?’, and that’s fair enough.
+By now you might be asking ‘so, what’s your point?’, and that’s fair enough.

 After all, if you need to accelerate your mass sufficiently to avoid being nailed by the opposition player who’s looming over you, would you want to have the low force-long time capacity or the high force-short time capacity in your locker?